This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 MacBook screen going black is caused due to several reasons, such as:

-Check the power settings if the screen has gone black but is still running.
+Check the power settings to see if the screen has gone black but is still running.
 But if the screen is unresponsive, reset NVRAM/PRAM, reset your computer, and boot in Safe mode.

 Flickering Screen